SCOPE OF THIS CHAPTER

-Anyone can make a referral.
-Referrals come from a wide range of partners including education, health, youth offending teams, police and children's social care.
+Anyone can make a referral, and they are received from a wide range of partners including communities, education, health, youth offending teams, police and children's social care.

-Referrals are first screened for suitability through a preliminary assessment by the Police Channel Coordinator.
-If suitable, the case is then discussed at a Channel panel of relevant partners (who include senior Education and Social Care staff) to decide if support is necessary.
+Referrals are first screened for suitability through a preliminary assessment by the Police Prevent team.
+If appropriate, an assessment of the individual's vulnerabilities is made through a Vulnerability Assessment Framework which is based around three criteria: engagement with a cause, group or ideology; intent to cause harm; and capability to cause harm.
+If suitable, the case is then discussed at a Channel Panel comprised of relevant partners to decide what support is necessary.

 Contact details: Ring 101 for Derbyshire Police and ask to speak to the Prevent Team.

-Please click here for the Channel / Prevent Referral form (Documents Library, Report Forms and Templates).
+Please click here for the Channel / Prevent Referral form (see Documents Library, Report Forms and Templates).

 Channel Email address: EMSOU-SB-Derbys@derbyshire.pnn.police.uk.

 Where concerns about the impact of radicalisation and extremism indicate that a child or young person is additionally vulnerable and has complex needs or they are at risk of significant harm, a referral should be made to children's social care.
 (See Making a Referral to Social Care Procedure).

 Practitioners, including those working as part of the Channel process, retain the responsibility to ensure that safeguarding concerns are referred to children's social care.
 In an emergency where immediate action is needed to safeguard a child or young person the police should be contacted on 999.